Only verified Buyers are able to view your wholesale pricing and details or place an order with you. But what happens when they do?

-- If immediate payment terms are selected (and accepted by you), you'll receive payment approximately two business days after inputting the order’s valid shipping tracking number.
+- If immediate payment terms are selected (and accepted by you), you'll receive payment approximately seven business days after inputting the order’s valid shipping tracking number.

-- If Net-30 payment terms are selected (and accepted by you), you'll receive payment within 30 calendar days, in addition to approximately two business days after inputting the order’s valid shipping tracking number.
+- If Net-30 payment terms are selected (and accepted by you), you'll receive payment 30 calendar days after, in addition to approximately seven business days after inputting the order’s valid shipping tracking number.

 - Hubba takes a small commission - 10% - on all orders (excluding taxes, duties, and shipping costs) that happen through Hubba.
 There is also a separate payment processing fee of 2.9% per transaction, which is charged by our payment processor, Stripe.

 All payment processing and banking information is held, managed, and processed by Stripe, not Hubba (if you’ve used Shopify, Kickstarter or many other popular apps, you’re already using Stripe!).

 For more in-depth information on how payment works for Brands, click here.

 You have seven calendar days to accept or reject an order.
 Brands cannot cancel an order once they have accepted it.
 As such, it's your responsibility to ensure you can actually fulfill the order before accepting it.
 A Buyer can cancel an order up until the Brand has provided a valid shipping tracking number.

 What to do in the case of returns and/or disputes

 - You get to set your own return policy.
 Buyers must agree to your policies before they're able to place an order from you.